kzu/kzu.github.io/_posts/2023-08-15-sponsorlink-feedback.md

 > and colleages at conferences, MVP summits or whatever.

 So, for those who think I've been pushing Moq down everyone's throat just so down the road I can monetize it, I'm sorry to disappoint you.
-I wasn't even all that surprising to me that even some of my favorite coworkers didn't know I was the author of Moq:
+It wasn't even all that surprising to me that even some of my favorite coworkers didn't know I was the author of Moq: